Jamie Foxx Pulls Donald Glover On Stage For Awkward Performance At BET Awards

-If you didn’t tune in to the 2018 BET Awards, you should thank yourself as you missed one of the most awkward moments in award show history.
+If you didn’t tune in to the 2018 BET Awards, then you missed what many are calling one of the most awkward moments in award show history.
 Jamie Foxx hosted the annual BET bash and pulled two unsuspecting actors on stage with him at two separate moments, and the result left everyone with second-hand embarrassment.
 Donald Glover and Michael B. Jordan had no idea they would be pulled on stage at the event, and the shock was evident on their faces.

 According to Bustle, Foxx first pulled Jordan on stage to recite lines from his box-office smash, Black Panther.
 Jordan’s wide-eyed gaze proved the stunt was not scripted or anything he was privy to, but it was nothing compared to what Glover would go through later in the show.